 - Never attempt to modify or repair the charger.

 - Avoid charging at night or when you are not home.

 Cleaning Up Smoke and Fire Damage

 Depending on the extent of the smoke damage after a fire, you can clean it up yourself.
 Wear rubber gloves when cleaning smoke and soot damage to prevent getting stained.

 Begin by vacuuming the affected area to remove as much debris as possible.
 Avoid rubbing the nozzle of the vacuum against the damaged surface to prevent rubbing in the stain.

-Use dry cleaning erasers, also know as chemical erasers or magic sponges, to remove smoke and soot stains.
+Use dry cleaning erasers, also known as chemical erasers or magic sponges, to remove smoke and soot stains.
 Rub them gently on stained surfaces, working in small sections to avoid spreading or smearing soot.